 Is another treatment option for people who seek unobtrusive orthodontic treatment.
 Instead of brackets bonded to the tooth, dental treatment is mapped out through a series of plastic dental trays designed to move the teeth in incremental movements over weeks.
 The clear, plastic trays are virtually invisible and are difficult to detect.
-With Invisalign there is no irritation to the gums and they can be removed for aesthetic reasons over small periods of time.
+With Clear Aligners there is no irritation to the gums and they can be removed for aesthetic reasons over small periods of time.

 Some of the drawback to having metal braces is that they cause irritation to the cheeks and gum but patients often adjust to the feelings after a few weeks.
 Metal braces are a solution to nearly all patients who need braces.
-Schedule an appointment with our orthodontist to find out more about metal braces today.

 With Lingual Braces, the brackets are placed behind the teeth and are virtually invisible to others and are most commonly made of metal.

 Patients report irritation to the tongue along with an initial adjustment to speaking.
 Lingual braces may not be for patients in need of severe orthodontic treatment.
 Schedule a consultation to find out if lingual braces are your orthodontic solution.